Education & Youth

 Our professional team of trained facilitators can deliver the IHEART programme into your educational environment OR we offer Teacher Training so that the programme can be delivered in-house by your own staff.

 Our vision cannot be achieved by a small group of people, nor is it the domain of a select few.
-So we have designed a highly professional and impactful training programme for facilitators who wish to share the IHEART Curriculum in the field of education, youth and community work.
+So we have designed a highly professional and impactful training academy for facilitators who wish to share the IHEART Curriculum in the field of education, youth and community work.

 All participants are awarded certification as IHEART facilitators upon completion of the training.
 Facilitators also become members of the IHEART Association, a community of teachers and facilitators sharing the IHEART approach across the UK and in numerous other countries across the globe.

 Click here for a list of certified IHEART facilitators and where they are based